DaniXmir/GlassVr/README.md

 <img src=https://github.com/DaniXmir/GlassVr/blob/master/media/hz2.png width="512">

 # Requirements
-- xr glasses or a monitors, for you'r eyes ofcourse
+- xr glasses or a monitor, for you'r eyes ofcourse
 - vr controller or vr tracker, to track you'r head

-base stations aren't required, they just the easiest to setup
+base stations aren't required, if you have any other vr tracker like vive ultimate, fluxpose etc.. they will also work

 # Optinal Hardware
 - 2 additional controllers, one for each hand